AT&T Internet: 5 Things To Know Before You Sign Up

 AT&T Internet Basic-100 delivers Wi-Fi through a fiber optic/copper hybrid network.
 Copper is the same type of connection used by dial-up/DSL connections, so it makes sense that you’ll notice slower download speeds.

-AT&T Fixed Wireless Internet works by using an outdoor antenna to pick up distant Wi-Fi signal and deliver it to your home through the Gateway device, which acts as a router and a modem.
-Because this type of internet relies on a mounted outdoor antenna, it’s clear why you can expect the slowest speeds with fixed wireless internet.
+AT&T Internet Air provides access to AT&T’s LTE and 5G networks through an All-Fi Hub that’s included in the price of the plan.
+Because this type of internet relies on nearby cellular towers, it’s clear why you can expect slower with fixed wireless internet.
 However, if you have no other options in your area, it’s certainly better than nothing.

 Advertisement